-When is the GIT/REP form required to be submitted?
+Q: When is the GIT/REP form required to be submitted?

-The form is submitted at the time of closing.
+A: The GIT/REP form is required to be submitted at the time of closing.

-Where do I send the estimated Gross Income Tax payment at the time of closing?
+Q: Where does the estimated gross income tax payment get sent at the time of closing?

-The estimated Gross Income Tax payment must be included with the GIT/REP-1 form and the deed for recording with the appropriate county clerk.
-The county clerk forwards the form along with payment to the Division of Taxation.
-The 1040-ES (Estimated Gross Income Tax Payment Voucher) on the GIT/REP-1 form and the seller's/grantor's payment must indicate the seller's/grantor's Social Security number in order for the payment to be credited to the proper taxpayer's account.
+A: The estimated gross income tax payment must be included with the GIT/REP-1 form and the deed for recording with the appropriate county clerk.
+The county clerk forwards the GIT/REP-1 form along with payment to the Division of Taxation.
+The 1040-ES (Estimated Gross Income Tax Payment voucher) on the GIT/REP-1 form and the seller's/grantor's payment must indicate the seller's/grantor's social security number in order for the payment to be credited to the proper taxpayer's account.

-I am a New Jersey resident individual, estate, or trust.
-Which form am I required to complete & sign in order to record the deed?
+Q: I am a New Jersey resident individual, estate or trust.
+Which GIT/REP form am I required to complete & sign in order to record the deed?

-A New Jersey resident individual, estate, or trust is required to complete & sign the GIT/REP-3 form in order to record the deed.
+A: A New Jersey resident individual, estate or trust is required to complete & sign the GIT/REP-3 form in order to record the deed.

-I am not a New Jersey resident individual, estate, or trust.
-Which form am I required to complete & sign in order to record the deed?
+Q: I am not a New Jersey resident individual, estate or trust.
+Which GIT/REP form am I required to complete & sign in order to record the deed?

-A nonresident individual, estate, or trust is required to complete and sign the GIT/REP-1 or GIT/REP-2 form in order to record the deed unless the nonresident individual, estate, or trust meets one of the seller's assurances listed on the GIT/REP-3 form.
+A: A non-resident individual, estate or trust is required to complete and sign the GIT/REP-1 or GIT/REP-2 form in order to record the deed, unless the non-resident individual, estate or trust meets one of the seller's assurances listed on the GIT/REP-3 form.

-I moved out of New Jersey on or after the day of transfer.
-Am I considered a resident or a nonresident?
+Q: I moved out of New Jersey on or after the day of transfer.
+Am I considered a resident or a non-resident?

-When you move out of New Jersey on or after the day of transfer, you are considered a nonresident.
-Part-year residents are considered nonresidents.
+A: When you move out of the State of New Jersey on or after the day of transfer you are considered a non-resident.
+Part-year residents are considered non residents.

-I moved out of New Jersey on or after the day of transfer.
+Q: I moved out of New Jersey on or after the day of transfer.
 Can I qualify for an exemption under Section 121?

-Yes.
-You can qualify for an exemption under Section 121 if the real property being sold or transferred was used exclusively as your principal residence within the meaning of section 121 of the Internal Revenue Code of 1986, 26 U.S.C. s.
+A: Yes.
+You can qualify for an exemption under Section 121 if the real property being sold or transferred was used exclusively as your principal residence within the meaning of section 121 of the federal Internal Revenue Code of 1986, 26 U.S.C. s.
 121. The requirements outlined in the Internal Revenue Service Publication #523 must all be met.
 However, if your entire gain cannot be excluded from your gross income, you do not qualify for the exemption.

-How do nonresident sellers/grantors calculate the estimated Gross Income Tax payment on the sale/transfer of real property in New Jersey?
+Q: How do non-resident sellers/grantors calculate the estimated Gross Income Tax payment on the sale/transfer of real property in New Jersey?

-In accordance with N.J.S.A.
-54A:8-9(a), the gain on the sale or transfer is multiplied by the highest rate of tax (10.75% effective 8-1-2004) for the taxable year provided in N.J.S.A.
-54A:2-1.
-But the estimated tax payment shall not be less than 2% of the consideration for the sale or transfer stated in the deed affecting the conveyance.
+A: In accordance with N.J.S.A.
+54A:8-9(a), the gain on the sale/transfer is multiplied by the highest rate of tax (8.97% effective 8-1-2004) for the taxable year provided in N.JS.A.
+54A:2-1, but the estimated tax payment shall not be less than 2% of the consideration for the sale or transfer stated in the deed affecting the conveyance.